mullfuchs/JetpackDogJS/README.md

 # JetpackDogJS
-A browser game
+## A browser game by Leo Burke

-This is a game made by me
+Jetpack dog is a recreation of a flash game I made a few years ago.
+It uses the [Phaser javascript game library](phaser.io).
+All graphics were done by me, with sounds created in the SFXR application.